-Here is a list of references connected to prototype development and were used to create the video lectures.
+Here is a list of references connected to prototype development and were used to create the material for the video lectures.

-Some of these books are available at the University Library (for students at Umeå university) and most of the papers can be downloaded through the databases.
-For those of you not enrolled at Umeå Univeristy, please refer to your local library.
+Some of these books are available at the University Library (for students at Umeå University) and most of the papers can be downloaded through the databases.
+For those of you not enrolled at Umeå University, please refer to your local library.

 Krug, S. (2000).
 Don’t Make Me Think!
 A Common Sense Approach to Web Usability.
 IN: New Riders Publishing.